RaylaKurosaki1503/Genshin_Impact/README.md

 <!-- Domain Drop Analysis -->
 ## Domain Drop Analysis
-This project computes the frequency of each type of drop for the Talent and Weapon material drops
+This project computes the frequency of each type of drop for the Talent and Weapon material drops.
+The only constraint in this project is that this program does not consider condensed runs.

 <p align="right">(<a href="#top">back to top</a>)</p>